+ABOUT THE AUTHOR

-Melanie Curtis is a coach, speaker, author, entrepreneur, professional skydiver, mini spoof movie maker, and lover of comedy, growth, and people.
-Melanie has over 10,000 skydives, has traveled around the coaching thousands of people, collecting insights, inspiration, and much comedy along the way.
+Melanie Curtis is a coach, speaker, author, entrepreneur, professional skydiver, mini-spoof-movie maker, and lover of comedy, growth, and people.
+Melanie has over 10,000 skydives, has traveled around the world coaching thousands of people, collecting insights, inspiration, and oh so much comedy along the way.
 Melanie has made it her life’s work to live fiercely by her chosen values, to lead by raw and real example, to connect deeply with others, and to find the hilarity and love at every single turn of this exceptional adventure we’re all sharing.

 (Life is so good.
 I’m so glad and grateful you’re in mine.
+Thank you again!
 XO Mel)